thoelf/Linux-Stream-Player/server_install.md

 # LMS
-If you want to run LMS in a Docker container, you can use.
-I use the image from here: https://hub.docker.com/r/lmscommunity/logitechmediaserver
+If you want to run LMS in a Docker container, you can use this image: https://hub.docker.com/r/lmscommunity/logitechmediaserver

 Alternatively, download LMS from the link below and then install it: